List of characters in the Breaking Bad franchise: Erin Brill

+Omar

+Omar (portrayed by Omar Maskati) is an employee at Davis & Main who befriends Jimmy during his brief stint at the firm.
+He shows Jimmy an old television commercial by D&M, which inspires Jimmy to make his own, and also helps Jimmy with writing his resignation letter.
+After Jimmy quits D&M, Omar helps him move his cocobolo desk to his old office.

+Brian Archuleta

+Brian Archuleta (portrayed by Luis Bordonada) is an employee at Davis & Main and a minor participant in the Sandpiper case.
+Jimmy targets him and Doug Lynton in one of his attempts to get fired, by staining their suits with his smoothie.
+Brian later attends Chuck's funeral.

+Doug Lynton

+Doug Lynton (portrayed by David Grant Wright) is a partner at Davis & Main.
+He scolds Jimmy for airing his Sandpiper commercial without D&M's consent and wants to fire him, but Cliff gives Jimmy a second chance.
+Jimmy later targets him and Brian Archuleta in one of his attempts to get fired, by staining their suits with his smoothie.

+Cordova

+Cordova (portrayed by Lucinda Marker) is a partner at Davis & Main.
+She scolds Jimmy for airing his Sandpiper commercial without D&M's consent and wants to fire him, but Cliff gives Jimmy a second chance.

 Paige Novick

 Paige Novick (portrayed by Cara Pifko) is the senior counsel of Mesa Verde.
-When Kim is relegated to menial document review work at Hamlin, Hamlin and McGill, she works her professional, personal, and law school contacts in hopes that landing a major new client will help get her back in Howard's good graces.
+When Kim is relegated to menial document review work at Hamlin, Hamlin & McGill, she works her professional, personal, and law school contacts in hopes that landing a major new client will help get her back in Howard's good graces.
 Paige and Kim were law school classmates, which leads to Paige and Mesa Verde CEO Kevin Wachtell bringing the bank's business to HHM.
 When Kim leaves HHM, Kevin and Paige agree that Mesa Verde will be a client of her new firm, but Chuck succeeds at winning them back to HHM.
 Jimmy's sabotage of Chuck's Mesa Verde work causes Kevin and Paige to return to Kim.
 After Jimmy and Kim humiliate Chuck at Jimmy's bar disciplinary hearing in order to prevent Jimmy's disbarment, Paige gloats over Chuck's demise, which causes Kim to feel guilty and visibly angers her.
 As Kim becomes disillusioned with Mesa Verde's tactics, she and Paige are sometimes at odds.
 After Kim surrenders her law license, she mentions that Paige has agreed to take on her clients.